 KIAB is the busiest airport in South India, and the third largest in the country.
-The airport handled domestic passenger traffic of 16.6 million and international passenger traffic of 2.1 million in the first six months of 2023, representing year over year growth of 56% and 88% respectively.
-Domestic passenger traffic levels have surpassed pre-pandemic levels while international passenger traffic levels recovered to 93% of the corresponding period from 2019.
+The airport handled domestic passenger traffic of 24.4 million and international passenger traffic of 3.3 million in the first nine months of 2023, representing year over year growth of 46% and 57% respectively.
+Domestic passenger traffic levels have surpassed pre-pandemic levels while international passenger traffic levels have surpassed pre-pandemic levels while international passenger traffic levels recovered to 90% of the corresponding period from 2019.
 BIAL also handled the highest market share of perishable cargo in India for the third consecutive year in fiscal year 2023.

 Plans to expand the capacity of the airport remain underway and include the construction of an additional terminal building ("Terminal 2") in two phases by fiscal year 2029, a third terminal building ("Terminal 3") by fiscal year 2034, and real estate development of 176 acres of land.
-Phase 1 of Terminal 2 was inaugurated by Prime Minister Narendra Modi on November 11, 2022 and commenced domestic operations on January 15, 2023.
-International operations are expected to commence before the end of 2023.
+Phase 1 of Terminal 2 was inaugurated by Prime Minister Narendra Modi on November 11, 2022.
+Domestic operations commenced on January 15, 2023 and international operations commenced on September 12, 2023.